jqPlot/jqPlot/README.md

 # Building from source:

 If you've cloned the repository, you can build a distribution from source.
-You need to have ant (http://ant.apache.org) installed.
-You can simply type "ant" from the jqplot directory to build the default "all" target.
+You need to have grunt (http://gruntjs.com/) installed.
+To build a full distribution of jqplot:

-There are 6 pertinent targets: clean, dist, min, docs, compress and all.
-Use:
+1. Change to the jplot root directory.

+2. Install project dependencies with
+	> npm install

+3. Run Grunt with
-> ant -p
+	> grunt

-to get a description of the various build targets.

 # Legal Notices: